Theological Writing Resources

 - Analyze the experience in light of the Christian tradition or your course’s content.

-- Make connections between your experience and the Christian tradition or your course’s content.
+- Connect your experience and the Christian tradition or your course's content.

 - Discuss how this experience and reflection will impact your future actions.

-- In this assignment, am I simply reflecting on an experience or would you also like for me to include a discussion of what actions I will take as a result of this reflection?
+- In this assignment, am I simply reflecting on an experience, or should I also include a discussion of the actions I will take as a result of this reflection?

 Hug, James E., S.J.
 Tracing the spirit: communities, social action, and theological reflection.
 New York: Paulist Press, 1983.
 Call Number: BV 4405 .T73 1983 and BX2347.7 .T7 1983